yecril71pl/cpp-docs.pl-pl/docs/standard-library/vector-bool-class.md

 ### <a name="parameters"></a>Parametry

-*Po prawej stronie*
+*po prawej stronie*<br/>
 Odwołanie elementu, którego wartość ma być przypisana do bitu.

-*Val*
+*Val*<br/>
 Wartość logiczna, który ma być przypisana do bitu.

 #### <a name="example"></a>Przykład